+44 (0) 207 252 3900 email@example.com

 Monday - Friday 10:00 - 17:30

-“Well, the chances are that”™s in fact, our sofa and our whippet you”™ve spotted.”ù Comments Sarah.
-Going from a homeowner to one of London”™s busiest filming locations is a shock!
-“We”™ve dogs and children”_ our boys see having a non-stop parade of celebrities, photographers and stylists in their home as, for the most part, a bit of a nuisance.
+“Well, the chances are that’s in fact, our sofa and our whippet you’ve spotted”, Comments Sarah.
+Going from a homeowner to one of London’s busiest filming locations is a shock!
+“With dogs and children” our boys see having a non-stop parade of celebrities, photographers and stylists in their home as, for the most part, a bit of a nuisance.
 It means having to be polite and being expected to eat their weird leftovers for tea.
 Wandering through the house in your boxers with bed-head is frowned on (but that’s never stopped Joe) and not being able to watch back-to-back re-runs of Top Gear because Britain’s Next Top Model is being recorded in the living room is a bore.
-There was a flurry of excitement when Cheryl Cole and her glossy hair came for the day ““ _ _although Joe said he’d never heard of her and Ed was pleased when La Roux rocked up with full-on quiff for an NME shoot.
+There was a flurry of excitement when Cheryl Cole and her glossy hair came for the day, although Joe said he’d never heard of her and Ed was pleased when La Roux rocked up with full-on quiff for an NME shoot.
 The dogs aren’t fussed whether they sniff JLS’s crotch or the postman’s and spend most of the day sleeping.

-Sarah and Brian explain the history of their house”_ “Twenty years ago, before the arrival of kids or dogs, we moved into the reception floor of a grand but run-down, Victorian house that had been converted to flats in the 1960s.
+Sarah and Brian explain the history of their house, “Twenty years ago, before the arrival of kids or dogs, we moved into the reception floor of a grand but run-down, Victorian house that had been converted to flats in the 1960s.
 Photographer friends loved the big, light-filled rooms and often borrowed the place as a location for photo shoots.
 Over the following two decades and the insane risk taking and a million pound loan enabled us to buy the three remaining floors, as their occupants decided for one reason or another to move on.”

 Owners, Sarah and Brian explain how they made their home a great London shoot location house.
 “With romantic French-style settings constantly in demand we’ve decorated the place to resemble the Palace of Versailles as closely as we can with stuff from eBay and the local auctions.
-At night we are free to waltz through the grand rooms, eat under the huge chandeliers and sleep in the Louis XV beds but during the day we”™re confined to our cramped underground quarters; just a tiny kitchen, toilet and office, leading to a dugout under the front steps, housing an old sofa and a telly, rigged up to a PlayStation.”
+At night we are free to waltz through the grand rooms, eat under the huge chandeliers and sleep in the Louis XV beds but during the day we’re confined to our cramped underground quarters; just a tiny kitchen, toilet and office, leading to a dugout under the front steps, housing an old sofa and a telly, rigged up to a PlayStation.”